Online Mindfulness Therapy for Insomnia

 "The secret is not to fight the intrusive thoughts and feelings, but to actually welcome them and respond to them with kindness and friendliness.
 This creates the right inner environment in which reactive emotions will change.
 When the emotions resolve, the reactive thoughts subside quite naturally.
 This happens when we cultivate mindfulness of our reactive emotions."
 The Path of Mindfulness Meditation, by Dr. Peter Strong

 Make friends, not enemies with your thoughts

 It cannot be overemphasized just how important and how effective this can be for treating insomnia.
+Mindfulness Therapy includes Cognitive-Behavioral Therapy but is more focused on changing your relationship to thoughts rather than trying to prevent thoughts arising.
 Through Mindfulness Therapy, you begin to learn a totally different way of relating to your thoughts that is non-reactive and non-confrontational.
 Resisting your thoughts and even trying to empty your mind of thoughts will only make the insomnia worse.
 Learning how to bring that natural quality of friendship and patience toward your thoughts always works better - but it needs practice and guidance.

 Welcome!
 My name is Peter Strong and I am a professional online psychotherapist.
 I specialize in Mindfulness Therapy. which is one of the best treatments for insomnia.
 It's using Cognitive Behavioral Therapy in conjunction with Mindfulness.